niesfisch/java-code-tracer/README-ELK-analysys.md

 ## What you can answer with this guide

-- Which events contain class `de.otto.droporder.cockpit.model.DlqStorageModel`?
+- Which events contain class `some.package.a.b.model.DlqStorageModel`?
 - How often was that class hit over time?
 - Which methods are called most often?
 - Which classes/methods are hot overall?